dickinson-comp256/COMP256/docs/syllabus.md

 ### Community and Inclusivity

 All members of this class are equally valued members of our course community.
-The insructor aims to create an *inclusive atmosphere* in which we can listen and speak in ways that are respectful of each other and our diversity of heritages, idedenitites, experiences, knowledge and views.
+The instructor aims to create an *inclusive atmosphere* in which we can listen and speak in ways that are respectful of each other and our diversity of heritages, identities, experiences, knowledge and views.
 All questions will be accepted and treated with kindness.
 Some topics will push us to develop new ideas and opinions about things we may not have thought about before.
 The instructor aims to promote a *generous atmosphere*.
 One where we listen and speak to understand.
 One where all are given the benefit of the doubt as they try out new and partially formed thoughts and opinions.
 One where we respond to and critique statements and ideas, not individuals.
-If you feel at any time that these ideals are not being met or have ways that our course atmosphre can be improved you are encouraged to reach out to the instructor.
-In cases where talking with the instructor is not comfortable please contact your advisor, the Department Chair or another trusted College offical for guidiance.
+If you feel at any time that these ideals are not being met or have ways that our course atmosphere can be improved you are encouraged to reach out to the instructor.
+In cases where talking with the instructor is not comfortable please contact your advisor, the Department Chair or another trusted College official for guidance.

 ### Communications